 Did I mention that they were free?
 Full workout programs for F R E E!
 I don’t need to say anymore.

-Kudos to Chloe for getting people off their butts to exercise during this time, a movement to get people in better shape, building habits, release endorphins for a healthier mind.
-People are spreading the word, sharing their own before and afters which without a doubt inspiring and influencing others to join in.
+Kudos to Chloe for getting people off their butts to exercise during this time, a movement to get people in better shape, building habits, releasing endorphins for a healthier mind.
+People are spreading the word, sharing their own before and afters which is without a doubt inspiring and influencing others to join in.
 She has created a community.
 I can see how the appeal of free, no equipment and home friendly workouts will attract many.
 Her SEO titles have undoubtedly benefitted her, tickling those who are curious.

 Her online calendars are structured in a way that it’s easy to follow, scheduling you with videos to complete or to have an active rest day.
 The video themselves are easy to follow.
 The duration of each video isn’t long so you have the option to split the workouts over the course of the day, to fit around your schedule.
 She will demonstrate a low impact modification if applicable.
 My favourite was the progress bar and the timer.
 It was pleasing to the eye, and the countdown was music to my ears.
 It’s the small details that always gets me.